 The student advisory system is intended to give each student personal contact with a faculty member in their own field of interest who will be concerned not only with their academic progress, but also with their life in college.
 Students generally meet their advisers at the time of registration.
 In follow-up meetings, the adviser has the opportunity to stimulate the good students, to located the source of difficulty with poor students, and to refer special problems to the appropriate office.

 Office Hours – Faculty

 An important part of teaching is consultation with students during office hours or by appointment.
 Faculty members should select and openly post adequate office hours at various times convenient for the students and encourage students to make use of them.

-After having obtained approval in advance from the dean of his/her college, a full-time day faculty member may supplement his/her basic Drexel contract salary by income from the following sources:
+After having obtained approval in advance from the dean of their college, a full-time day faculty member may supplement their basic Drexel contract salary by income from the following sources:

-Professional Consulting in his/her field of competence, on assignments commensurate with his/her abilities, and which will contribute to the improvement of his/her teaching or scholarship, providing that such consulting does not exceed, on the average, one day per week.
+Professional Consulting in their field of competence, on assignments commensurate with their abilities, and which will contribute to the improvement of their teaching or scholarship, providing that such consulting does not exceed, on the average, one day per week.

 A full-time faculty appointment assumes a five-day week at Drexel.
-After having obtained approval in advance from the department head and/or dean of his/her college, a full-time day faculty member may supplement his/her basic Drexel contract salary by income from professional consulting in his/her field of competence and on assignments commensurate with his/her abilities and which will make him/her a better scholar or teacher, provided that such consulting does not exceed, on the average, the equivalent of one day per week.
+After having obtained approval in advance from the department head and/or dean of their college, a full-time day faculty member may supplement their basic Drexel contract salary by income from professional consulting in their field of competence and on assignments commensurate with their abilities and which will make them a better scholar or teacher, provided that such consulting does not exceed, on the average, the equivalent of one day per week.
 The foregoing has occasionally been misinterpreted to mean that all teaching loads must be arranged on a four-day week.
 There can be no guarantee that this will occur.

 Special Educational Services provided for non-educational organizations and companies under contract with Drexel, in lieu of the one day allotment for consulting activities, with the following limitations: